 The millions of parallel protein machines constantly modify their shapes in a very precise way to power your body, each turning on and off and performing its action on command when your brain consciously or subconsciously sends a signal.”

-The variety of possible proteins and the billions of JIT combinations of amino acids and folding configurations that serve as enzymes, hormones, and cell and body machinery is something we’ve never considered—and this is just in one cell providing DNA instructions!The variety of possible #proteins and the billions of #JIT combinations of #amino acids and… Click To Tweet
+The variety of possible proteins and the billions of JIT combinations of amino acids and folding configurations that serve as enzymes, hormones, and cell and body machinery is something we’ve never considered—and this is just in one cell providing DNA instructions!The variety of possible #proteins and the billions of #JIT combinations of #amino acids and folding configurations that serve body machinery needs to be considered Click To Tweet

 We ponder each cell replicating this process every second and the additional realization that each gene can produce multiple proteins within the cell.
 However, one cell can’t be important to human life—or can it?